 - 1. U.S. citizenship or eligible non-citizen status. - 2.
 Pursuing a degree and enrolling in coursework required for the degree.
 If a student is considered non-degree seeking, they are not eligible for financial aid. - 3.
 Making Financial Aid satisfactory academic progress. (see financial aid standards of academic progress.) - 4.
 Other eligibility factors that are identified based on individual student circumstances as determined by the results of the Free Application for Federal Student Aid (FAFSA). - The Financial Aid Office communicates what necessary documentation is needed to resolve the eligibility issues.
 This communication will be sent via CougarMail. - Examples of eligibility issues include verification, selective service, citizenship, etc.

 Full-time status is measured as enrollment in six hours or more per session.
 Enrollment is determined after the add/drop period.
-Federal and state aid programs have varying requirements of eligibility in terms of required enrollment; please see individual aid types for more information.
+Federal regulations allow for financial aid to pay for one retake of any previously passed course.